Material appearing on this site

 The meat grinder’s screw, on cutting mat for scale.
 Photographed for use in my MA thesis.

-Schneider Kreuznach Apo-Digitar 5.6/72 L-62° lens, in use at the Chemical Heritage Foundation.
+Schneider Kreuznach Apo-Digitar 5.6/72 L-62° lens, in use at the Science History Institute (formerly the Chemical Heritage Foundation).
 Photographed June 2016 and included in a Twitter takeover.

 My gloved hand holding a photograph of a woman holding the Beckman Model E Centrifuge sample chamber up to her eye while injecting a sample.
 The 1950s photograph is part of the Beckman Historical Collection, box 59, folder 140.
-Photographed in the CHF digitization room, June 2016, and included in a Twitter takeover.
+Photographed in the Science History Institute digitization room, June 2016, and included in a Twitter takeover.

-Cart label (“For Archives Use ONLY“) in use at the Chemical Heritage Foundation.
+Cart label (“For Archives Use ONLY“) in use at the Science History Institute.
 Photographed and tweeted, June 2016.

 Detail of Isaac Newton’s “Praeparatio mercurij ad lapidem” manuscript (ca. early 1670s).
-Photographed and tweeted 24 February 2016, when the new purchase arrived at CHF.
+Photographed and tweeted 24 February 2016, when the new purchase arrived at CHF (now the Science History Institute).